-the ordinary course of business, the amounts involved in such matters are currently not quantifiable.
-However, based on managements assessment under Ind AS 37 "Provisions, Contingent Liabilities and Contingent Assets", that claims water by installing boiler/heater/water treatment plants at their customers' premises.
-The Group has determined, that lease as specified in Ind-AS 116.
-Based on the evaluation of terms and conditions of these arrangements, such as the contract term constituting a major part of the economic life of the specific assets, the fair value of the asset and that it has transferred the significant risks and rewards in these assets to the customers, these lease arrangements have been
+The Group has entered into certain arrangements with its customers where the Group will supply heat/steam/ treated water by installing boiler/heater/water treatment plants at their customers' premises.
+The Group has determined, that fulfilment of these arrangements is dependent on the use of a specific asset and the arrangement conveys a right to use these specific asset to the customers.
+Accordingly, these arrangements qualify as arrangements in the form of lease as specified in Ind-AS 116.
+Based on the evaluation of terms and conditions of these arrangements, such as the contract term constituting a major part of the economic life of the specific assets, the fair value of the asset and that it has transferred the significant risks and rewards in these assets to the customers, these lease arrangements have been classified as finance leases.